CoActionOS/CoActionOS.github.io/_posts/2013-11-01-CoActionOS-Tutorial-First-Project.md

 <div class="alert alert-info"><span class="label label-danger">Note</span> If you download
 the attached Hello World project for MacOS X on Windows, it will still work.
-You will just have to clear the include path entries and rebuild the index in Eclipse.</div>
+You will just have to clear the include path entries and <a href="{% post_url 2013-12-16-CoActionOS-User-Guide-CoActionOS-and-Eclipse %}"
+>rebuild the index in
+Eclipse</a>.</div>

 <a class="btn btn-default" href="{{ BASE_URL }}/attachments/HelloWorld-macosx.zip"><i class="fa fa-paperclip"> </i> Hello World (mac)</a>
 <a class="btn btn-default" href="{{ BASE_URL }}/attachments/HelloWorld-win.zip"><i class="fa fa-paperclip"> </i> Hello World (win)</a>